-Accountability and Audit
+D Accountability and audit

 The Board is determined to present a balanced and understandable assessment of the Company's business and expectations and, as outlined under 'Internal Controls', it monitors their comprehensive application.
-The Board regularly meets with the auditors.
+The independent board members regularly meet with the auditors, both alone and together with the executive management.

+I Financial reporting:

-- I Financial Reporting: - The Board is responsible for ensuring that the financial statements of the Company give a true and fair view of the state of affairs of the Group and of the Company as at December 31, 2008.
+The Board is responsible for ensuring that the financial statements of the Company give a true and fair view of the state of the affairs of the Company and of the Group as at December 31, 2009.
 The Board discusses and approves quarterly and annual assessments of the Group's position and prospects, which are released to Bursa Malaysia in a timely manner.

-II Internal Controls:
+- Il Internal controls:

-Please see the detailed Statement of Internal Control on page 20.
+Please see the detailed Internal

+Control Statement on page 20.

-III Relationship with the Auditors: The Audit Committee reviews and discusses the annual findings with the external auditors, PricewaterhouseCoopers.
+- III Relationship with the auditors:

+The Audit Committee reviews and discusses the annual findings with the external auditors, PricewaterhouseCoopers.
 In doing so, the Company has a transparent procedure with the auditors to meet the auditors' professional requirements.
 From time to time, the auditors highlight to the Audit Committee matters, which require the Board's attention.

-Part 2 - Best Practices in Corporate Governance
+Part 2 - Best practices in Corporate Governance

-Principal Responsibilities of the Board
+Principal responsibilities of the Board